 Conduct or disciplinary actions

 Applicants should view "instruction for completing application for registration as a marriage and family intern" at the Board of Behavioral Science Examiner's website for possible issues that may prevent them from obtaining a marital and family therapy license in the state of California, or any state in which a license is sought.
 A person who completes a graduate degree in MFT may be denied licensure due to prior convictions.
-This should to be clearly considered before pursuing studies or licensure.
+This should be clearly considered before pursuing studies or licensure.

 Clinical training